mw-orcl/Move_Improve/about-the-workshop/content.md

 ## Agenda

-- **Lab 0 :** Login to Oracle Cloud
+- **Lab 0 :** Register for Free Tier

-This lab introduces the student lab environment and contains the steps to connect to the Oracle Cloud.
+This lab contains the steps to sign up for the Oracle Cloud Free Tier account and connect to the Oracle Cloud.

 - **Lab 1** : Generate SSH Keys

-Create the SSH public and private keys for secure access to your cloud compute environment
+Create the SSH public and private keys for secure access to your cloud compute environment.

 - **Lab 2** : Generate the Auth Token